nacular/doodle/docs/controls.md

 the List.

-The following shows a [`DynamicList`](https://github.com/nacular/doodle/blob/master/Controls/src/commonMain/kotlin/io/nacular/doodle/controls/list/DynamicList.kt#L16) of countries (a custom data class). `DynamicList`s are useful when the underlying model can change after creation.
+The following shows a [`DynamicList`](https://github.com/nacular/doodle/blob/master/Controls/src/commonMain/kotlin/io/nacular/doodle/controls/list/DynamicList.kt#L16) of countries (a custom data class).
+These Lists are useful when the underlying model can change after creation.
 This demo loads images asynchronously and adds new countries to the model as they load.
 The demo also illustrates a custom visualizer that represents each country as a name label and flag image.